Gonmeso/Data_Engineer_Nanodegree/05_Data_Pipelines/README.md

-# Data Lake Using Apache Spark
+# Data Pipelines Using Apache Airflow

-A Data Engineering project focused on learning the basics of Data Modeling using cassandras as the main storage tool, performing ETL's using python.
+A Data Engineering project focused on learning the basics of Pipelines orchestration using Apache Airflow and AWS Redshift.

 ## Getting Started

-The first step is to clone the repository `git clone https://github.com/Gonmeso/Data_Engineer_Nanodegree.git` and then cd into the project `cd 04_Data_Lake`
+The first step is to clone the repository `git clone https://github.com/Gonmeso/Data_Engineer_Nanodegree.git` and then cd into the project `cd 05_Data_Pipelines`

 ### Folder structure